Holocaust Memorial Day 2021

-Holocaust Memorial Day (HMD) on 27 January is to commemorate and remember the six million Jews murdered during the Holocaust, the millions of people killed under Nazi Persecution and in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+Holocaust Memorial Day (HMD) on 27 January is to commemorate and remember the six million Jews murdered during the Holocaust and the millions of people killed under Nazi Persecution and in subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.

-This year’s theme, light the darkness, is an affirmation and a call to action for everyone asking them to consider different kinds of ‘darkness’, whether that may be identity-based persecution, misinformation, denial of justice; and different ways of ‘being the light’.
+This year’s theme, light the darkness, is an affirmation and a call to action for everyone to consider different kinds of darkness – whether that may be identity-based persecution, misinformation, denial of justice, or others – and different ways of "being the light".

 – Gena Turgel MBE, survivor of the Holocaust